Cross Training for Runners: Benefits, Exercises + Tips

 If you only do one cross training workout, make it strength training.
 Doing strength workouts is vital to improve your full-body strength, increase your bone density, boost your metabolism, and give you more power for running.
 Strength training is the most essential form of cross training that will make you a more efficient, faster runner.
 It also will give you the most significant health boost by offering benefits like reducing your risk of osteoporosis and muscle loss that comes with aging.

 Add two to three weekly strength training workouts to your training program to see the best results.
-For your workouts, you can do bodyweight exercises.
-Join our Runstreet Wolf Pack membership for a new bodyweight workout challenge each month, support, and encouragement from me, your trainer.
+For your workouts, you can do bodyweight exercises to start and add dumbbells over time if you want to increase your intensity.

 Low-impact Cardio